 I’m a huge silk scarf fan.
 If you’ve been around these parts for awhile then you’ll have seen a few previous outfits where I’ve styled silk scarves.
 I have a few scarves that were purchased new, but the majority are vintage and second-hand finds.

 I actually love collecting vintage scarves because often the print is no longer available, and they sometimes have stories behind them, too.
 Plus, a printed scarf is a great closet accessory that can take an outfit from ho-hum to wow!

 Of course the fashion house labels are an investment.
 Hermes makes beautiful scarves, but they come at a hefty price tag.
 I suggest checking out The Real Real for second-hand options and I’ve seen scarves at local antique stores as well.

 Other closet staples worth the investment: shoes and handbags.
-Obviously right now, we’re not using our handbags that much, but they’re still worthwhile investments.
 I love my Louis Vuitton NeoNoe bag because it’s unique but still a classic.
 See previous outfits featuring the bucket bag style here and here.

 And to round out our discussion on closet staples that are worth the investment, I take shoes pretty seriously.
 These slingbacks were a serious splurge, but I wear them even more than I ever thought I would.
 I styled a work appropriate outfit with these slingback heels previously.

 The key to keeping your investment shoes in tip-top shape: finding a great cobbler.
-I take all my expensive shoes to a local shoe cobbler and have the soles reinforced, and if they’re pointy or heels, I have caps put on the front and the heel.
+I take all my expensive shoes to a local shoe cobbler and have the soles reinforced, and if they’re pointy-toed or high-heels, I have caps put on the front and the heel.
 Truly, these extra investments have kept my shoes wearable for years past and years to come.